turer med innhold

 This is of Norway's largest medieval museums providing an insight into our history from the Viking era, through the Middle Ages and up until today.
 The guided Medieval Tour includes both a visit in the ruins of the Bishop’s palace and the glass cathedral.
 Learn the history of the only inland medieval town in Norway and the people who lived here, and later how this town perished.

 At Simenstad, relics have been discovered that tell of early settlement, and the well-preserved farm has buildings whose history dates back to the 1700s, as well as an intact interior.
-We are served three-course lunch that includes hot smoked whitefish, a medieval casserole and honey baked apples with strained yoghurt, and cranberry cream for dessert.
+We are served a two-course lunch made from local produce.

 This church is a stone basilica dedicated to Saint Olav, built around the mid-1100s.
 Nearby is also the Mjøskastellet Fortress, build during the period 1233-1236 as a result of a landowner argument between King Håkon Håkonsson and the bishop of Hamar.